 The number is growing so fast because we Christians are not carrying out the fullness of the commission Christ gave with his authority to do the same works he has done and even greater ones.

-I just got woke, and I’m way behind on this.
-I’m trying to catch up.
+I’m way behind on this.
+Now that I’m aware, I’m trying to catch up.

 Related post: I Thank God for the Life and Work of Francis MacNutt